What is Attention Deficit Hyperactivity Syndrome?

 - Hyperactive- child is hyperactive and impulsive.

-- Combined-shows both inattentive and hyperactive behaviour.
+- Combined-shows both inattentive and hyperactive behavior.

 Signs and symptoms of ADHD